siglun/danish-sonnets/README.md

 ## What are the sonnets about?

-Any piece of art are meant to be consumed by human beings.
+Any piece of art is meant to be consumed by humans.
 Poems should ideally be understood when read aloud and listened to.
 By humans.

 The cliché says that art and literature is about what it means to be human.
 Could we therefore hypothesize that the sonnets address this